Reference

 DefinedTerm

 A Schema.org type used to mark up individual vocabulary entries, usually inside a DefinedTermSet.
-This glossary uses it.
-It tells search engines and AI systems that each entry is a formal definition, which helps with citation in AI Overviews and answer boxes.
+This glossary uses it to make each definition explicit in structured data.
 DefinedTerm needs a name, a description, and an inDefinedTermSet reference to group related terms together.

 INP (Interaction to Next Paint)